|HDAS||Native Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 What are the benefits of purchasing books via Kortext over other providers?

-- The credit access model we are using means that the ebooks are available in perpetuity.
-You won’t have to pay annual subscription fees.
+- The credit access model means that the ebooks are available in perpetuity; you will not pay annual subscription fees

-- The HEE Kortext initiative provides NHS Trusts in England the opportunity to build a wider collection by sharing local purchases for the benefit of all participating libraries.
+- It gives NHS Trusts in England the opportunity to build a wider collection by sharing local purchases for the benefit of all participating libraries

 How does the collaborative model work?

-- Library services may form sub-regional collaboratives to buy additional titles.
-These will be available only to members of a the collaborative.
-Credits are shared across the collaborative.
+- Library services may form sub-regional collaboratives to buy additional titles

 Do you have to create a Kortext account?

-- You will then be prompted to sign-in with your OpenAthens username and password.
+- Click the purple arrow and sign-in with your OpenAthens username and password

 How do loans and credits work?

-- Books are purchased with x number of credits.
+- Books are purchased with a specific number of credits

 - Credits are reset each year.
 For example, if a book has 400 credits, this resets to 400 on the anniversary of purchase.
-Credits are not rolled over.
+Credits do not roll over.

 - A loan lasts for 7 days.
 This uses one credit.

-- There is no limit to the number of books you may add to your bookshelf.
-Other users may view and download the book while it is in your bookshelf.
+- There is no limit to the number of books you may add to your bookshelf

 - Publishers may limit the number of concurrent users of a book.
 If this case, you may find that the book is not available to view or download immediately.

-- There may be some titles that are not available in perpetuity or via the credit model; purchasing consortia will decide whether to buy these titles.
+- There may be some titles that are not available in perpetuity or via the credit model; purchasing consortia will need to decide whether to buy these titles

 How do we buy additional titles?